Chain multiple calls

 pip install openai google-search-results.

-To log datapoints to Humanloop, we'll install and use the Humanloop Python SDK.
+To send logs to Humanloop, we'll install and use the Humanloop Python SDK.

 1. Install the Humanloop Python SDK with pip install --upgrade humanloop.